 This is also the site of the first World Series ever played, and you can pose by a bronze statue of Game 1 starter Cy Young and pretend you're Honus Wagner stepping up to the plate in 1903.
 Also worth exploring is a World Series exhibit room with artifacts and history related to the team that would be named the Red Sox.

 Bonus: Traces of Boston's old National League team can be found at Boston University's Nickerson Field, where the third-base grandstand from Braves Field remains, along with the building that housed the club's office.

 "Is this heaven?"
 Kevin Costner's character's dad asks in "Field of Dreams."
 No, Costner replies, "it's Iowa."
 Well, Dyersville and heaven have at least this much in common: They aren't easy to reach.

 But the trip to this small town in eastern Iowa is worth the effort.
 By midsummer, the field and farmhouse are pretty much as you remember from the film, with people driving up regularly for a game of catch with their fathers or just to walk out to the bleachers; sit in shirtsleeves on a perfect afternoon.
 They'll find they have reserved seats somewhere along one of the baselines, where they sat when they were children and cheered their heroes.
 And they'll watch the game and it'll be as if they dipped themselves in magic waters.

-Bonus: If you have a car -- and how would you get out here if you didn't? -- and are in the mood for more movie sites, the home park of the Rockford Peaches in "A League of Their Own" can be found an eight-hour drive away at League Stadium in Huntingburg, Ind.
+Bonus: If you have a car and how would you get out here if you didn't? and are in the mood for more movie sites, the home park for the Rockford Peaches in "A League of Their Own" can be found an eight-hour drive away at League Stadium in Huntingburg, Ind.

 6. Polo Grounds, New York